ss16318/SalesForecasting/README.md

 Dates were broken down into years, months, weeks, days etc...

 For each training point sales history spanned over the last 500 days (note the more sales history included the fewer number of data points could be used to train the model)

+As mentioned, the model was trained using not just sales history, but oil price, holidays, date breakdowns etc...
+Therefore, the testing data had to be processed in order to match the features used during training.

 ##### Choosing Parameters